-We often see insiders buying up shares in companies that perform well over the long term.
+We've lost count of how many times insiders have accumulated shares in a company that goes on to improve markedly.
 Unfortunately, there are also plenty of examples of share prices declining precipitously after insiders have sold shares.
-So before you buy or sell County Bancorp, Inc. (NASDAQ:ICBK), you may well want to know whether insiders have been buying or selling.
+So we'll take a look at whether insiders have been buying or selling shares in County Bancorp, Inc. (NASDAQ:ICBK).

 Insider Ownership of County Bancorp

 Many investors like to check how much of a company is owned by insiders.
 We usually like to see fairly high levels of insider ownership.
 Insiders own 23% of County Bancorp shares, worth about US$41m.
 We've certainly seen higher levels of insider ownership elsewhere, but these holdings are enough to suggest alignment between insiders and the other shareholders.

 What Might The Insider Transactions At County Bancorp Tell Us?